Tejazzz/banking-system/readme.md

 - **Account Management**: Create, update, and manage user accounts with ease.
 - **Loan Processing**: Apply for loans, process loan applications, and manage loan repayments.
 - **Transaction Handling**: Record and track all transactions within the system.
-- **Data Management**: Use JSON files for data dumps and university lists.
 - **Docker Support**: Easily deploy the application using Docker and Docker Compose.

 ## Project Structure